 The CA components at the head-end generate the CA messages before broadcasting the encrypted content and the CA messages to the decoders.
-Examples of the transmission medium used for broadcasting information from a head-end system to the decoders are a satellite, a cable, or a terrestrial network.
-An important property for the protocols described in this paper is that an electronic return channel from a decoder to the head-end system may not be available in a pay-TV system, in particular if a satellite or terrestrial network is used.
+An important property for the protocol described in this paper is that an electronic return channel from a decoder to the head-end system may not be available in a pay-TV system, in particular if a satellite or terrestrial network is used for broadcasting information to the decoders.
 This paper therefore assumes that such a return channel is not available.

 There is usually a limited amount of bandwidth available for sending CA messages in a pay-TV system, as a pay-TV provider prefers to use as much of the available bandwidth as possible for broadcasting content.
-In particular, it is not possible to distribute a uniquely encrypted message to every CA client for every control word $K$ (recall that $K$ is updated every 5 to 10 seconds).
+In particular, it is not possible to distribute a uniquely encrypted message to every CA client for every control word $K$.
 To address this, the CA system can protect a number of control words using a key that is shared between all the CA clients of authorized decoders.

 The CA client in a decoder processes EMMs and ECMs.
 If the decoder is authorized to access content associated with a specific ECM, that is, if the CA client in the decoder has received and processed an EMM authorizing the decoder to access this content, then the CA client derives the control word from the ECM.
 Next, the CA client passes the control word to the content decryption chip in the decoder.
-A practical example of a CA system can be found in \cite{KMR07}.

 It is generally possible to update the CA client in a decoder.
-This enables any security breach of the CA clients to be corrected for future protocol executions without replacing any decoder.
+In particular, this enables the pay-TV provider to correct any security breach of the CA clients without replacing any decoder.

-\subsection{Control word re-distribution attacks}
+\subsection{Control Word Re-distribution Attacks}